Jewel Plummer Cobb: Hunter College

 Shortly thereafter, Cobb returned to New York, serving as an assistant professor for NYU's post graduate medical school (1955–60), while also working as a visiting lecturer at Hunter College (1956–57).

 Sarah Lawrence College

-From 1960-69, Cobb was employed as head of the biology laboratory at Sarah Lawrence College.
+From 1960–69, Cobb was employed as head of the biology laboratory at Sarah Lawrence College.
 While there, she conducted research for participants in the National Science Foundation.

 Connecticut College

 Cobb served as a professor of Zoology and as Dean of Arts and Sciences at Connecticut College from July 1969 until July 1976.
 Cobb was the first black Dean in the College's history.
-Upon accepting the position at Connecticut College, she expressed: "This is a college in transition, moving forward at an exciting pace.
+Upon accepting the position at Connecticut College, she stated: "This is a college in transition, moving forward at an exciting pace.
 We need more black students and teachers to help us formulate and carry out our bold new plans."